arthurarsene/ADSC-SVP-Comparison/README.md

 ## Introduction<a name="introduction"></a>

-This repository introduce a 3-step methodology allowing a robust comparison between Lagrangian and gridded Eulerian data sets.
+This repository introduces a 3-step methodology allowing a robust comparison between Lagrangian and gridded Eulerian data sets.

 ## Requirements<a name="requirements"></a>